easegress-io/easegress/README.md

     id: 689e371e88f78b6a
 ```

-After launched successfully, we could check the status of the one-node cluster.
+After launching successfully, we could check the status of the one-node cluster.
 It shows the static options and dynamic status of heartbeat and etcd.

 ### Create an HTTPServer and Pipeline